 The many Seats of the Emperor

-The seat of the Emperor is a combination of a room in Chartreuse du Val du Bénédiction and the big room in Palais du Papes and a short part in Senanque (ep 23 Handmaiden).
+The seat of the Emperor is a combination of a rooms 1. in Chartreuse du Val du Bénédiction and 2.
+The big room in Palais du Papes and 3. a short part in Senanque (23 Handmaiden).

-Left below: seat at Palais du Papes (ep. the Princess), middle below seat of the Emperor Senanque (Handmaiden) and right the seat in Cloister St. Jean, The Chapterhouse (5)
+Seat at Palais du Papes (ep. the Princess) Seat of the Emperor Senanque (Handmaiden) and The seat in Cloister St. Jean, The Chapterhouse (5)

 The tower and stairs of Fort Saint-André

 After Tell is caught, Stefan is there to reach a helping hand.
 Good scene: on the left photo there is no sign of Stefan and the following second Stefan is there.